Valdis Kaprālis – Journey in Silence

-“I seek nature’s energy and its connection to man.
-If a person tries to perceive it within themselves, they don’t feel superfluous; they also take energy for themselves.
+‘I seek nature’s energy and its connection to man.
+If a person tries to perceive it within themselves, they do not feel superfluous; they also draw energy for themselves.
 And if you put this energy into your work, it remains there.
-Then the person who comes and looks can also take a little for themselves,” says the artist.
+Then the person who comes to look can also take a little for themselves,’ says the artist.

 Ogre History and Art Museum in cooperation with Taurupe Manor Granary